The People of Boghall and Bathgate

 Craig was born and raised in West Lothian and joined the Novice Juvenile Band in 2000.
 He progressed through the Juvenile Bands over the following eight years, joining the Grade 1 band in the winter of 2007 at the age of 17.
 During his time in the Juvenile bands Craig was unfortunate not to win any major prizes, but was a key member of the Juvenile Band, acting as P/S for his final season in 2007.
 Craig also competed well at under 18 level in the solos, particularly in piobaireachd where tuition from Tom Spiers greatly helped his progression.
 Outwith band Craig is studying a degree at the University of Edinburgh and will graduate in 2013.
 Craig also has a keen interest in mountain biking and photography and leads the production of the video blogs we have added to our site.
 His favourite memory with the band was the 2010 performance at the Scottish Championships and after being unfortunate not to win a major during his time in the Juvenile Grades he was delighted to be part of the Championship winning performance with the Grade 1 band at Cowal in 2010.

 David was born and brought up in Edinburgh and began his piping career with tuition from John Rae of the Lothian and Borders Police Pipe Band.
 He spent his formative competing years with Craigmount High School under the leadership of P/Ms Kris Klezy and the late Les Watson before moving to St Andrews for University where he joined the City of St Andrew’s Pipe Band.
 David then had a brief spell with the Clan Gregor Society Pipe Band in 2008 before joining Boghall for the 2009 season.
-David has thoroughly enjoyed his time with Boghall so far but says that one of his favourite memories was watching young Ali Spewgall (aka Scougall) on the way home from Cowal 2011 declaring his intentions to take over as P/M of the band before retiring to his seat with a plastic bag secured around his ears!
-At St Andrews David studied a degree in psychology, graduating in 2011 with a 2:1 BSc (Hons) and is now living back in Edinburgh where he works as a recruitment consultant for RZ group.
-Away from band he enjoys spending time with friends and family, is an excellent cook (with soup and stovies being a particular favourite) and enjoys skiing during the pipe band off season.
+David has thoroughly enjoyed his time with Boghall so far but says that one of his favourite memories was watching young Ali Scougall on the way home from Cowal 2011 declaring his intentions to take over as P/M of the band before retiring to his seat with a plastic bag secured around his ears!
+He has also thoroughly enjoyed helping Ali part-realise his ambition by supporting him as Assistant Pipe Major of the Novice Juvenile Band, who were crowned Novice Juvenile Champion of Champions in 2013 and were then promoted to the Juvenile Grade in 2014.
+At St Andrews David studied a degree in Psychology, graduating in 2011 with a 2:1 BSc (Hons) and is now living back in Edinburgh where he works as a recruitment consultant for RZ group.
+Away from band he enjoys spending time with friends and family and enjoys travelling and skiing during the pipe band off season.

 David was born in Glasgow and grew up in Baillieston before moving to Westhill, Aberdeenshire aged 8.
 He started his piping at the age of 9 with Bucksburn and District, initially receiving tuition from Gus McAskill.
 He quickly moved into the Bucksburn Novice band where he played for 5 years (including the 2008 season when the band won the Scottish, British and World Championships) before joining the Grade 2 band for the 2009 season.
 He enjoyed his 4 years in Grade 2 with Bucksburn, before joining Boghall in the winter of 2012.From a solo perspective David has received tuition from Ian Dallas, the late John Stewart and most recently gold medallist, Jack Taylor.
 He has also picked up a number of prizes on the solo boards, including Braemar and Montrose.
 Outwith the competition season David has spent the last 2 years playing with the National Youth Pipe Band of Scotland and has thoroughly enjoyed playing in the highly successful “Illumination” and “Legacy” concerts as well as travelling to Armagh in the summer of 2012 for the William Kennedy Piping Festival.
 Away from piping David has an HNC in Computing and is currently studying Electronic Engineering through an apprenticeship with Aker Solutions in Aberdeen.